Task and Skill Planning: Hierarchical Robot Planning with Black-Box Skills

 \subsection{Motion Planning}

-The state of a robot is represented as a \emph{configuration}, i.e., a set of values for each joint of the robot.
-A motion plan allows the robot to move from one collision-free configuration to another.
-Formally, let $\gC = \gC_\emph{free} \cup \gC_\emph{obs} $ be the configuration space~\citep{lavalle2006planning} of a given robot.
-Here, $\gC_\emph{free}$ represents the set of configurations where the robot is not in collision with any obstacle, and $\gC_\emph{obs}$ represents configurations in collision with an obstacle.
-Let $c_i \in \gC_\emph{free}$ and $c_g \in \gC_\emph{free}$ be the initial and goal configurations of the robot.
-A motion planning problem is defined as follows: \begin{definition} A \textbf{motion planning problem} is a $4$-tuple $\langle \gC, F, c_i, c_g \rangle$ where $\gC$ is the space of all possible configurations (i.e., \emph{configuration space} or \emph{C-space}); $F: \gC \rightarrow \{0,1\}$ determines whether a configuration $c \in \gC$ is in collision or not, where $F(c) = 0$ if $c$ is in collision ($c \in \gC_\text{obs}$); and $c_i$ and $c_g$ are the initial and goal configurations. \end{definition}
+A robot state is represented by a \emph{configuration}, i.e., an assignment of values to all robot joints.
+A motion plan moves the robot from one collision-free configuration to another.
+Formally, let $\gC = \gC_\mathrm{free} \cup \gC_\mathrm{obs}$ denote the robot's configuration space~\citep{lavalle2006planning}, where $\gC_\mathrm{free}$ is the set of collision-free configurations and $\gC_\mathrm{obs}$ is the set of configurations in collision with an obstacle.
+Let $c_i \in \gC_\mathrm{free}$ and $c_g \in \gC_\mathrm{free}$ be the initial and goal configurations, respectively.